KonstantinTomashevich/what-kind-of-developer-are-you.gihub.io/_posts/2022-07-06-ProblemSolvingValidatingECSGraph.md

 [Emergence project](https://github.com/KonstantinTomashevich/Emergence).
-Of course, this implementation is a bit more complex and specific, because [Flow](https://github.com/KonstantinTomashevich/Emergence/tree/daf48ca/Library/Public/Flow) task registration routine is a bit more complex than system registration in our example problem, but it still remains technically the same algorithm.
+Of course, this implementation is a bit more complex and specific, because [Flow](https://github.com/KonstantinTomashevich/Emergence/tree/daf48ca/Library/Public/Flow) task registration routine is more advanced than system registration in our example problem, but it still remains technically the same algorithm.

 Hope you've enjoyed reading! :)